郭新敬 Xinjing Guo

 3 papers · 1 software copyright · 1 commercial software

-• High-throughput computation: Systematic study of oxygen vacancies in amorphous SiO2, discovering 7 stable configurations with wide energy distributions.
+• High-throughput computation: Systematic study of oxygen vacancies in amorphous SiO2, identifying 7 stable configurations with a wide range of formation energies.

-• Software development: Led development of RASP, enabling cross-scale reliability simulation from atomic defect parameters to device-level threshold voltage shifts.
+• Software development: Led the development of RASP, a multi-scale reliability simulator that links atomic defect parameters to threshold voltage shifts at the device level.

 2024 – Present